beaucronin/beaucronin.github.com/_posts/2011-10-04-metropolis-made-easy.markdown

 - The [original Metropolis sampling paper](http://home.gwu.edu/~stroud/classics/Metropolis53.pdf) - checking out the author list!
 - The code for this post can be found [here](https://github.com/beaucronin/npblog_code).
 Happy hacking!
+- numpy, scipy, and matplotlib can be a real pain to get working on Mac OS; I've found that Chris Fonnesbeck's [scipy Superpack](http://stronginference.com/scipy-superpack/) is *the* way to get these packages installed on the mac with all the dependencies and versions taken care of.
+Chris is one the authors of [PyMC](http://code.google.com/p/pymc/), and his [blog](http://stronginference.com/) is a great source of sophisticated commentary on Monte Carlo sampling methods.

 ## Footnotes